 var appView = new AppView();

 Yay!
 You have your “Hello Wold” in Backbone and an introduction to the View module.
 (Full code is here)

 1.4.– Backbone’s Templates

-Backbones has a utility/helper library called underscore.js and you can use their template solution out-of-the-box, but you can use any other template solution that you want like mustache or handlerbars.
-Let’s stick with _.js’s template for simplicity sake.
+Backbone has a utility/helper library called underscore.js and you can use their template solution out of box.
+You can also use any other template solution that you want like mustache or handlerbars.
+Let’s stick with _.js for simplicity’s sake.

 _.template(templateString, [data], [settings])